-YUMI (Your Universal Multiboot Installer) is a tool used to create Bootable USB drives.
+YUMI (Your Universal Multiboot Installer) is a tool intended to be used to create Bootable USB drives.
 Quickly create a Multiboot USB Flash Drive containing multiple Bootable ISO files.
 Use it to boot your favorite Live Linux Operating Systems, Linux and Windows Installers, antivirus utilities, disc cloning, backup, penetration testing, diagnostic tools, and much more.
-YUMI makes it easy for anyone to create their very own custom All-In-One Multi use diagnostic USB PC Repair Toolkit.
+Making it easy for anyone to create their own All-In-One Multi use diagnostic USB PC Repair Toolkit.

 Universal USB Installer aka UUI is a Live Linux Bootable USB Creator that allows you to choose from a selection of Linux Distributions to put on your USB Flash Drive.
 The Universal USB Installer is easy to use.
 Simply choose a Live Linux Distribution, the ISO file, your Flash Drive and, Click Install.
 Upon completion, you should have a ready to run bootable USB Flash Drive with your select operating system installed.
 Other features include; Persistence (if available) – Ubuntu, Xubuntu, and Lubuntu Casper Persistence feature works with FAT32 or NTFS formatted drives.
 Larger than 4GB casper-rw is possible only when the USB drive is formatted with the NTFS filesystem.